TABLE OF CONTENTS

-Biological Chemistry emphasis: at least two courses in chemistry and the remainder from the fields of biological sciences and other sciences (physics, computer science, geology, mathematics or engineering), as approved by the GPC for individual student programs.
+Biological Chemistry emphasis: at least two courses in chemistry and the remainder from the fields of biological sciences and other sciences (physics, computer science, geology, mathematics or engineering), as approved by the faculty advisor for individual student programs.

-Materials Chemistry emphasis: at least two courses in chemistry, including Chem.
-544, and at least two courses from the fields of materials science and engineering, geology, physics, or engineering, as approved by the GPC for individual student programs.
+Materials Chemistry emphasis: at least two courses in chemistry, including CHEM 544, and at least two courses from the fields of materials science and engineering, geology, physics, or engineering, as approved by the faculty advisor for individual student programs.

-- Two semesters of Chemistry 593 (Frontiers in Chemistry).
+- Two semesters of CHEM 593 (Frontiers in Chemistry).